jss367/blog/_posts/2020-02-09-favorite-quotes.md

   * I think this quote shows how even the most successful people can have blindspots, and how incredibly blind those spots can be

 >  In this world, Elwood, you must be oh-so-smart, or oh-so-pleasant.
 Well for years I was smart...I recommend pleasant.
-* James Stuart from the movie Harvey
+* James Stewart from the movie Harvey